tuanvo-git/2022-rwth-julia-workshop/README.md

-# Introduction to the Julia programming language
+# Introduction to the Julia programming language testing

 Material for the RWTH Julia workshop taking place on 17th and 18th February 2022.
 For more details [check out the course website](https://michael-herbst.com/teaching/2022-rwth-julia-workshop/).